AaltoRSE/snakemake-triton-example/README.md

 The workflow is run on Triton using Slurm in the following manner:

-1. The user submits a Slurm job which starts Snakemake on the Triton login node.
+1. The user submits a Slurm batch job which starts Snakemake on the Triton login node.
-2. Snakemake starts running on a computational node.
+2. Snakemake starts running on a Triton computational node.
-3. Snakemake submits the necessary Slurm jobs based on the Snakefile.
+3. Snakemake submits necessary Slurm batch jobs based on the Snakefile rules.
-4. Slurm executes these jobs on computational nodes.
+4. Slurm executes these "Snakefile rule jobs" on Triton computational nodes.
-5. The jobs complete.
+5. The "Snakefile rule jobs" complete.
-6. Snakemake finishes the workflow.
+6. Snakemake finishes.
-7. The original Slurm job in step 1. completes.
+7. The original Slurm batch job in step 1. completes.

 ## Setup and Run Snakemake on Aalto Triton

+Instructions to setup and run Snakemake on Aalto Triton.

+### Setup

 First, [connect to Triton using SSH](https://scicomp.aalto.fi/triton/tut/connecting/#connecting-via-ssh).